Steve Ritchie (pinball designer): Video games and other contributions

 Steve Ritchie returned to Atari Games in 1996 as a senior staff producer.
 There, he would design and produce the racing game California Speed, which sold 7,856 units for total sales of about $40 million, on a budget of $2 million, with a crew of 16 video programmers and artists.
-Ritchie is also known to be an avid fan of PC games, motocross racing, and a dedicated dirt and street motorcyclist as well.
-He was also on the design team for Williams' Defender.
+He also assisted the design team for Williams' Defender, convincing Eugene Jarvis the game should scroll in both directions.

 He was a voice actor for many of his own games, as well as Williams and Midway's video games.
-He is best known for playing the voice of Shao Kahn in the Mortal Kombat series (MKII, MK3, UMK3, MKT, MK:SM), along with coming up with the name of Mortal Kombat, which was just called 'Combat' before his suggestion.
-Ritchie was also the voice of the Black Knight in both Black Knight and Black Knight 2000, the Skull in No Fear, the announcer in Midway's High Impact Football, the monotoned voice of Firepower, and other small parts in many Williams, Midway and Stern games.
+He played the voice of Shao Kahn in the Mortal Kombat series (MKII, MK3, UMK3, MKT, MK:SM), and created the name of Mortal Kombat, which was just called 'Combat' before his suggestion.
+Ritchie was also the voice of the Black Knight in both Black Knight and Black Knight 2000, the Skull in No Fear, the announcer in Midway's High Impact Football, and the monotoned voice of Firepower.

 Stern

 After designing and selling a few redemption games, he formed Steve Ritchie Productions (SRP) in 2002, and returned to pinball design contracting with Stern Pinball to distribute his games.
 For his first game for Stern, Terminator 3: Rise of the Machines, he once again enlisted Arnold Schwarzenegger to lend his voice and likeness to the game, and also re-assembled the same team who worked with him on the T2 pinball, including software programmer Dwight Sullivan and music composer Chris Granner.
 After T3, Ritchie released Elvis, which was released in time for the 50th anniversary of Elvis Presley's first song recording.
 Ritchie's third game for Stern was World Poker Tour.
 World Poker Tour was the first game to use Stern's new hardware, S.A.M., which is the successor to their older Whitestar platform.
-He has recently revealed in an interview that he was forced by Gary Stern to design the game.
+In 2007 he revealed in an interview that he was forced by Gary Stern to design the game.

 In 2009, after completing 24, a pinball machine based on the TV series of the same name, Ritchie was laid off from Stern along with most of the company's other pinball designers.
 A March 2011 press release from Stern reported that Steve had returned to Stern to design the next generation of pinball machines.
 His first game released after returning to Stern was AC/DC.
-Between 2011 and 2021, Ritchie designed Led Zeppelin, Black Knight Sword of Rage, Game of Thrones, and Star Trek.
+Between 2011 and 2021, Ritchie designed Star Trek, Game of Thrones, Star Wars, Black Knight Sword of Rage and Led Zeppelin.